damien-meere/frontend-milestone/README.md

 I want to provide a brief beakdown of the areas of training that this company offer on the home page,

-A link to my social media (i.e. LinkedIn profile, GitHub, twitter etc.) are also provided to illustrate this functionality.
-I've not built social media profiles for my training company, so I've used my personal accounts to demonstrate this functionality.
+A link to various social media platforms (i.e. LinkedIn profile, GitHub, twitter etc.) are also provided to illustrate this functionality.
+I've not built social media profiles for my training company, so these links refer directly to each site's homepage.

 ## Technologies
 1. HTML